 Life After Law?

-The only problem was that while I knew I did not want to do law, I didn’t know what I did want to do.
+The only problem was while I knew I didn’t want to do law, I didn’t know what I did want to do.
 Other than daydreaming about winning the lottery (and the Italian villa I would buy), I had not considered any other way of earning an income since I was 8 years old.

-So, I turned to my trusty research skills and a piece of advice I repeatedly came across for people making career transitions was to think about the aspects of your job you do like.
-Well, my favourite part of being a lawyer was getting a new file and organizing it in a way that made sense; reviewing all of evidence and documents and sorting them into logical categories (because trust me when I tell you they don’t come like that).
+So, I turned to my research skills and a piece of advice I repeatedly came across for people making career transitions was to think about the aspects of your job you do like.
+My favourite part of being a lawyer was getting a new file and organizing it in a way that made sense; reviewing all of evidence and documents and sorting them into logical categories (because they don’t come like that).

 The other aspect of being a lawyer I enjoyed and excelled at was working with victims and witnesses to prepare them to testify in court.
 People coming to criminal court are almost always there because something bad happened to them or they witnessed something bad happen.
 Testifying in court is (thankfully) a foreign experience to most people (and I might add, not at all like it is depicted on tv).